Luminous171/Project_3/README.md

 The underwriter who 'wins' this tender, bid, or auction process then guarantees the funds to the borrower at the terms specified.
 It is then incumbent on the underwriter/ lead arranger to distribute the loan to an interested pool of participant banks.

-We estimate that the volume of commercial loans made to corproates in North America is circa $2.1trn per annum, with estimated fees of >$10bn paid to banks involved in the underwriting, arrangement, execution, and administration of such loans.
+We estimate that the volume of commercial loans made to corporates in North America is circa $2.1trn per annum, with estimated fees of >$10bn paid to banks involved in the underwriting, arrangement, execution, and administration of such loans.

 ### b.
 Our solution: Reverse Auction <a name="reverseauction"></a>